edu-sharing/edu-sharing-community-repository/deploy/docker/repository/README.md

    ```
    ./deploy.sh stop
    ```

 4. Clean up all data volumes by calling:

    ```
    ./deploy.sh purge
    ```

 Build
 -----

-1. Check out the [repository-project](https://scm.edu-sharing.com/Repository/edu-sharing) outside of this project.

-2. If you have switched on additional plugins (see below), then you have to add your credentials for each plugin in `$HOME/.m2/settings.xml` too:
+0. If you have switched on additional plugins (see below), then you have to add your credentials for each plugin in `$HOME/.m2/settings.xml` too:

    ```
       <server>
         <id>edu-sharing.plugin.remote.releases</id>